 4. Can Manage and Optimize easily

 For decades, advertising was only interruption-based.
 But, Google Shopping ads are quite different.
 It focuses on intentions.
 This is why managing and optimizing Google Shopping Ads is easy.
-If you are looking for a way of proving the meaning and value of your brand – this is a great place to begin.
+If you are looking for a way of proving your brand’s meaning and value, this is a great place to begin.

 Much of the ads depend on your Product Feed.
 The feed is designed with details about the products, ranging from title to description to price to image and more.
 Google relies on the product feed to find and present search results.
 And, this model makes it simpler to manage and optimize online advertisements.